tmolteno/TART/hardware/FPGA/tart_spi/README.md

 ### TART Hardware Descriptions
 * verilog/      -- most TART-specific code;
-* verilog/bus/  -- standard modules that communicate via a Wishbone-like interconnect;
 * verilog/spi/  -- SPI cores;

 ### TART Simulation
 * bench/
-* bench/bus/
 * bench/spi/

+### Additional Files
+There is an additional library of simple Wishbone cores in the `wishbone` directory (outside of this project).
+This contains the subdirectories:
+* rtl/    -- standard modules that communicate via a Wishbone-like interconnect;
+* bench/  -- testbenches for the Wishbone modules;

 ## Naming Conventions